Tips And Tricks On How To Be A Good Party Guest This Holiday Season

 The host may choose to use it at the party to enhance the ambiance or save it to enjoy on their own.
 Either way, a lightly scented candle is one of the most well-received host gifts.

-Edibles offer a wide range of possibilities for personalizing.
+Food gifts offer a wide range of possibilities for personalizing.
 For example, If you know your host is a self-proclaimed chocolate lover, bringing an assortment of decadent chocolates is appropriate, or If they have small children, a selection of festive cookies for the whole family to enjoy is a thoughtful gesture.
-Edibles can also be a tactful, but non-specific gift for hosts you don't know well.
+Food gifts can also be a tactful, but non-specific gift for hosts you don't know well.

 If the host is not a close acquaintance, a tactful but non-specific gift is best.
 Sending a bouquet of freshly cut flowers, or a succulent garden beautifully shows your appreciation.